Upstream#

 combining the $upstream_probe variable

-with Example: This categorizes servers into different feedback levels
+with Example: This configuration categorizes servers by feedback levels

-to account only for the Specifies a load balancing method for a server group where the client-server mapping is based on the hashed key value.
-The key can contain text, variables, and their combinations (1.11.2).
-Usage example: Note that adding or removing a server from the group may result in remapping most of the keys to different servers.
-The method is compatible with the Cache::Memcached Perl library.
-If the Specifies that a group should use a load balancing method where a connection is passed to the server with the least number of active connections, taking into account weights of servers.
-If there are several such servers, they are tried in turn using a weighted round-robin balancing method.
-Default — upstream Sets the load balancing method for a group where the probability of forwarding a
+to account only for Specifies a load balancing method for the group where client-server mapping is determined using a hashed key value.
+The key can contain text, variables, and their combinations.
+Usage example: The method is compatible with the Perl Cache::Memcached library.
+If the Specifies a load balancing method for the group where a connection is passed to the server with the least number of active connections, taking into account server weights.
+If several servers are suitable, they are selected cyclically (round-robin) with their weights taken into account.
+Default — upstream Specifies a load balancing method for the group where the probability of passing

-connection to an active server is inversely proportional to the average time it
+a connection to an active server is inversely proportional to its average

-and overrides it if set.
+and overrides it if the parameter is set.
 Specifies a condition variable

-that controls which connections should be included in the calculation.
+that controls which connections are accounted for in the calculation.

 combining the $upstream_probe variable

-with The respective moving averages, adjusted for Specifies that a group should use a load balancing method where a request is passed to a randomly selected server, taking into account weights of servers.
-The optional Sets the smoothing factor for the least_time (PRO) load balancing method,
+with The current values are presented as Specifies a load balancing method for the group where a connection is passed to a randomly selected server, taking into account server weights.
+If the optional Sets the smoothing factor for the least_time (PRO) load balancing method,

 using the previous value when calculating the average response time

-according to the formula of the exponential weighted moving average.
+according to the exponential weighted moving average formula.
 The larger the specified number, the less new values influence the average;

 if The respective moving averages are presented as Note Only successful responses are considered in the calculation;